Mathnerd314/stroscot/docs/Commentary/Assembly.rst

 2. Android for ARM, because it's my phone and it's easy to hook up
 3. Windows for AMD64, which I can emulate with WINE and get access to fairly easily

 We'll exclude Apple for now because their OS documentation sucks, they charge $100/year for a "developer license", and their anti-competitive practices mean that they would probably find some way to shut Stroscot down once Stroscot starts being a serious competitor with Swift.
-Of course someone who is willing to jump through all the hoops needed to placate Apple is welcome to try porting.
+Of course there is nothing stopping someone else from jumping through all the hoops needed to placate Apple and making a port.

 Instruction database
 ====================